 The Austrian healthcare system is based on statutory social insurance.
 Healthcare is funded by the Austrian social health insur¬ance funds, the Federal Government and the provinces, other social security institu¬tions or local governments.
 Patients are free to choose their family physician and have free access to most other forms of medical care.
 Family physicians are usually contracted by the social health insurance funds.

-The Federal Ministry of Health (BMG) is responsible for general healthcare policy and protection of public health in Austria.
+The Federal Ministry of Labour, Social Affairs, Health and Consumer Protection (BMASGK) is responsible for general healthcare policy and protection of public health in Austria.
 It drafts legislation and functions as a decision maker, a supervisory authority, and also as a coordinator among the key actors in the healthcare system.
 In the hospital area, legislative and executive responsibilities lie with the individual provinces.

 You can obtain medically necessary treatment by presenting the European Health Insurance Card, when you are temporarily staying in Austria.
 Medically necessary treatment refers to treatment that cannot wait for your return home.
 You may need such treatment in case of acute illness or accident.
 You can also receive treatment related to pregnancy and childbirth or to a chronic illness.
 The need for treatment must emerge during the course of your stay.
 You will receive treatment on the same terms and at the same price as the locals.
 It is advisable to carry copies of your European Health Insurance Card with you, along with the card itself.